ChenPeleg/pretty-eslint/README.md

 ## Motivation

 Biggest reason for adopting Prettier is to stop all the ongoing debates over styles[^whyprettier].
 ESLint is a static code analyzer.
 On some cases they collide.
 This happens mostly in spacing and line breaks:

 comma-spacing, block-spacing, no-multi-spaces, object-curly-newline and more.

+So the solution is:
+1. to disable all the ESLint rules that are conflicting with Prettier with  ``eslint-config-prettier`` package.
+2.

 ## Setup

 Important note: these setups are for projects without initial setup.
 Projects that were created with CRA or Angular Cli ect.
 They will usually have some ESLint configuration in them, but not prettier.
 In addition, they might need some mode packages installed for framework specific rules like JSX ect.

 ## Setup prettier and Eslint for Javascript